tytydraco/yessleep/out/My_girlfriend_was_obsessed_with_collecting_human_eyeballs_I_should_have_left_sooner.md

 A gathering of doctors and researchers, they said, killed in a freak accident.
 They never found the eyes.
 The heat of the fire had destroyed them completely, melting the containers and incinerating their contents.
 The Watchers would never see through those windows now.

 It's been six months since that night.
 I live alone now, learning to navigate the world without sight.
-The nightmares are less frequent, though I still sometimes wake in a cold sweat, feeling Jessica's scalpel against my eye.
+The nightmares are less frequent, though I still sometimes wake in a cold sweat, feeling Jessica's scalpel against my eyes.

 I may have lost my sight.

-But in this darkness, I see more clearly than ever before.
+But the truth is I see more clearly than ever before.